MGParisi/WP_Change_Case/README.txt

 == Frequently Asked Questions ==

 = What is the future possibility's for this plugin = I'd love to add sentence case and also add an option to automatically format the title when the document is first inserted as well as updated.
-Please contact me if you'd like to rush the process by paying me for my time.
+Please <a href="https://properprogramming.com/contact">contact me</a> if you'd like to rush the process by paying me for my time.

 == Changelog ==